Skip to main content

 How to Prepare

-• temporarily wean yourself off of blood thinners or blood pressure medication.
+• Work with your provider on changes to blood thinners or blood pressure medication.

 Endoscopic Spine Surgery Recovery

-Patients tend to recover much quicker after undergoing endoscopic spine surgery compared to more invasive procedures.
+Patients tend to recover much quicker after undergoing endoscopic spine surgery compared with more invasive procedures.

-After surgery, your surgeon will advise you to do the following.
+After surgery, your surgeon will advise you on the following instructions:

 • Avoid showering until the day after your surgery.